PuaChris/24hr-thermometer-challenge/README.md

 - Unit tests
 - Update register button so that it shows successful registration
 - Potentially safe keep API links in a secure location to prevent repeated calls and generate overhead
+- Reduce temperature increments to 0.1 and implement a slide bar and/or ability to hold down the button to continuously increase/decrease temperature
+- Take into account of other timezones when retrieving current temperature

 # Getting Started with Create React App